pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15.
 I've also sent out some Screenshots from the Darkmode Homebrew Profile

-I'd guess most of you are working inside a free gShell.
+I'd guess most of you are working inside a free gCloud Terminal Shell.
-I've also seen free replIt Shells work.
+I've also seen replIt Terminal Shells work.
 I haven't tested macOS Ghostty, nor macOS iTerm2 either, nor any of the Terminal Apps of Linux and Windows